-So let me set the record straight: there is not enough income inequality in our nation.
+So let me set the record straight: there is too much income equality in our nation.
 Mistaken economic advisors have certainly arrived at their conclusions with authoritative methods.
-The problem is that they constructed their inquiries without the full set of assumptions and accurate definitions that model our reality correctly.
-Consequently, their ardent assertions of “income inequality” are irrelevant conclusions.
+The problem is that they constructed their models without full and accurate data.
+Consequently, their ardent assertions of “income inequality” are statistical artifacts rather than truth.
 They calculated income distribution based upon households, and without including all forms of subsidies, welfare, and taxation.
 So their inequality claims do not represent the actual money that individual Americans have in their pocket – they represent changing household characteristics, inflated income for the wealthy that is whittled away by taxation of various forms, and deflated income for the poor that ignores most of the resources they actually use.

 Americans who are considered statistically poor by the Census Bureau spend 2.6x the income that inequality advocates report.
 In the rare event that they include some form of taxation, they do not include local, state, or ad valorem taxes such as property, sales, and other massive taxes that are levied unequally.
 Even worse, the household income that they measure does not represent equal numbers of people or earners.
 For instance, in 2012, the lowest household income quintile had only 0.45 earners and 1.7 people per home, while the highest had 2.04 earners and 3.2 people per home.
 Do I even have to explain that houses with 4x the workers should be earning at least 4x the income, or that houses with twice the number of mouths to feed need twice the amount of income?
 Is your blood starting to boil yet, with how the inequality advocates have bamboozled you?

 When corrected for all of these factors, the real inequality measure (Gini ratio) has barely fluctuated since 1984, and is overestimated up to 300% by inequality advocates.
 The inequality that remains is due to normal factors – industry and age.
 The industry that a person works in is more or less productive for society.
 Mining and oil is more productive than landscaping.
 Although industrial income inequality has more than halved since 1929, it is still a third of modern real income inequality.
-Age income inequality is greater than real income inequality.
+Age income inequality is even greater.
 A person earns much more at the end of their career than they did in their youth.
+The inequality storytellers just lump workers of all ages together, as if their experience shouldn't make a difference for their productivity.
 Did your inequality advisors explain these crucial details to you?

 Your inequality policies will ensure that every endeavoring American never gets to reap the rewards of a prosperous career in the few good years that they earn an impressive income.
 They also make labor in some industries even more corrupt than it is today.
 Did you ever wonder why the most advanced industrial nation in history must search the globe for foreign workers?
 Did you consider that reducing prices for essentials is the best way to help low-income Americans, instead of imposing high minimum wages that will leave many of them unemployed and unable to get their foot in a door that could give them the skills they need?

-Manufactured equality has severe consequences for workers, and we are already enduring too much of that harmful equality.
+The inequality storytellers have already manufactured too much equality with government policies.
+But manufactured equality has severe consequences for workers, and we are already enduring too much of that harmful equality.
 Misconceived inequality policies garner class separatism and deconstruction of the American dream.
 I humbly beseech you to reconsider your inequality rhetoric and advisory teams that failed to accurately disclose these facts to you.
+Not only is their tale of inequality incontrovertibly false based on accurate analysis, but it is harmful to American households.
 With this knowledge, we have the exciting opportunity to reclaim economic sovereignty for Americans; if you fail America in this, you will be a pariah of history instead of a champion.